Trek to Chandranahan Lake and Buran Ghati Pass

 The moon had already disappeared under the twinkling stars.
 We ascended the ridge and hopped over boulders for about three hours till the base of the pass at 15,000 feet.
 We encouraged each other along the trail for a successful summit and captured the memories of being a part of the celebration with team members.
 After a thrilling climb with the sun on the horizon, it was time to descend.

 A narrow ledge with sharp steep on the left side was risky and took about 2 hours to get to the end.
 Soon we started to lose altitude, and it took us down a ridge with junipers and crested shrubs.
 Another hour to get to a stream that needs to be leapt over and stopped for lunch.
-The trail is remarkable for the variety in vegetation and diversity, is full of surprising changes in scenery that makes it an absolute delight.
+The trail is remarkable for the variety in vegetation and diversity, is full of surprising changes in scenery that make it an absolute delight.

-As far as the eyes can see is a lush green valley- beyond a vast range of mountains across the first farmer’s hut appear at Manirang.
+As far as the eyes can see is a lush green valley- beyond a vast range of mountains the first farmer’s hut appear at Manirang.
 Hike in Himalaya and its associates had already pitched the tent for the night.

 Time: 8-9 hours